-Goal: Development of a fully-auditioned exceptional youth orchestra within the Seacoast area of New Hampshire situated in Portsmouth, New Hampshire.
+Goal: Development of a fully-auditioned, exceptional seacoast youth orchestra situated in Portsmouth, New Hampshire.

-The goal of building a fine youth orchestra within the State of New Hampshire and outlying areas necessitates well-trained young orchestral instrumentalists to fill the orchestra.
+The goal of building a fine youth orchestra within the State of New Hampshire and outlying areas necessitates well-trained young instrumentalists to fill the orchestra.
 This has been identified as a key issue that is lacking within the state itself.
 Thus, the strategy to build it must begin with the young musicians that are already in place, building from there to form the core of a small orchestra that can then expand.
-Additionally, awareness of classical music within the state needs to be created in order to perpetuate the ensemble.
+Additionally, awareness of classical music within the region and the state needs to be broadened in order to promote and perpetuate the ensemble.

-The Portsmouth Symphony Orchestra proposes to start this initiative by hiring a part-time manager to oversee the initiation and implementation of the chamber music foundation and in-school concert series.
+The Portsmouth Symphony Orchestra proposes to start this effort by hiring a part-time manager to oversee the initiation and implementation of the chamber music foundation and in-school concert series.
 Young musicians can be created; however, this takes time to develop.
-Therefore a three-step approach is suggested in order to grow the program into a success that can be a long-standing asset to the Portsmouth community.
+Therefore a three-step approach is suggested in order to grow the program into a success that can be a long-standing asset to the seacoast community.

 Phase one, three years